ruanklein/synapseq/docs/USAGE.md

 #### `-hub-get`

-Generates a WAV file directly from a Hub sequence without downloading it first.
+Generates audio output directly from a Hub sequence without downloading it first.

 This command fetches the sequence from the Hub, loads it into memory, and generates the audio output.
 This is useful for quickly rendering sequences without cluttering your local filesystem.